Toloka/crowd-kit/README.md

 [github_coverage_link]: https://codecov.io/gh/Toloka/crowd-kit

-`crowd-kit` is a powerful Python module that provides an implementation of commonly used aggregation methods for crowdsourced annotation, metrics, and datasets.
+`crowd-kit` is a powerful Python library that provides an implementation of commonly used aggregation methods for crowdsourced annotation, metrics, and datasets.
 We strive to implement functionality that eases working with crowdsourced data.
 Currently, the module contains:
 * Implementations of commonly used aggregation methods for the following types of responses: **categorical**, **text**, **image segmentations** and **pair-wise comparisons**.
 * A set of metrics
 * Datasets for categorical aggregation